mrkdh16/markedown/content/Computer Science/Machine Learning/Papers/This looks like That.md

 ---
 title: This looks like That
-draft: true
+draft: false
 tags:
   - computer-science
   - machine-learning
   - paper
 ---
-This paper concretely implements the ideas of interpretability discussed in [[Self-Explaining Neural Networks|Towards Robust Interpretability with Self-Explaining Neural Networks]].
+This paper concretely implements the ideas of interpretability discussed in [[Self-Explaining Neural Networks|Rudin et al, Towards Robust Interpretability with Self-Explaining Neural Networks]].
 Although, it is worth noting that the notion of interpretability is more loosely defined.
-In essence the authors lean more toward accuracy in the interpretability-accuracy tradeoff.
-This perspective is elaborated in [[Self-explaining AI|Self-explaining AI as an alternative to interpretable AI]].
+The authors lean more toward accuracy in the interpretability-accuracy tradeoff.
+This perspective is elaborated in [[Self-explaining AI|Elton, Self-explaining AI as an alternative to interpretable AI]].
 ## Motivation
 The key intuition comes from the way humans reason about images.
 The authors note that
 >When we are faced with challenging image classification tasks, we often explain our reasoning by dissecting the image, and pointing out prototypical aspects of one class or another.
 The mounting evidence for each of the classes helps us make our final decision.